My Neighbour Totoro (play): Productions

-London (2022-2024)
+London (2022–2024)

 On 19 May 2022, the production broke the Barbican Centre, London's box-office record for ticket sales in one day, previously held by the 2015 production of Hamlet starring Benedict Cumberbatch.
 It premiered at the Barbican previewing from 8 October, with an official press night on 18 October and running until 21 January 2023.

 On 30 March 2023, the production returned to the Barbican for another season, running from 21 November 2023 to 23 March 2024.

-West End (2025)
+West End (2025–2027)

-The production transferred to London's West End for a 34-week run on 8 March 2025 at Gillian Lynne Theatre, which was later extended to March 2026.
+The production transferred to London's West End for a 34-week run on 8 March 2025 at Gillian Lynne Theatre, which was later extended to March 2026 and then August 30, 2026.
 Casting was announced on 15 January 2025.
+A final extension to 10 January 2027 was announced in May 2026.

 Themes

 My Neighbour Totoro focuses on the illness of loved ones, love of the environment and fear, with Tom Pye stating that the story had become more relevant due to COVID-19 prevention measures and global warming.
 Mei Mac, who played Mei, agreed with Pye's assessment of the pandemic's effect and said, "At its heart, Totoro is about grief, and these two girls who are missing their sick mother."